 Students who return after an approved leave of absence shall be considered for University of Lethbridge awards, subject to the rules guiding graduate awards.
+To re-instate award payments following an interruption or leave of absence, award holders must notify the Graduate Funding Facilitator of their planned return six weeks prior to their return to their program.

-To re-instate award payments following an interruption or leave of absence, award holders must notify the Graduate Award Advisor of their planned return six weeks prior to their return to their program.
+To re-instate award payments following an interruption or leave of absence, award holders must notify the Graduate Funding Facilitator of their planned return six weeks prior to their return to their program.
 Every effort will be made to re-instate the same award or a replacement award of equal value.